knative/docs/contributing/DOCS-CONTRIBUTING.md

      1. If you want to complete the fix yourself (best practice), you then open a subsequent PR by running `git cherry-pick [OriginalPRCommit#]` against the [release-0.5](https://github.com/knative/docs/tree/release-0.5).
-        Optionally (and depending on workload and available bandwidth), one of the Knative team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).
+        Depending on workload and available bandwidth, one of the Knative team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).